 Bone broth can be used in an assortment of other ways, such as in casseroles, gravies, and stews.
 If anything, you might find it difficult to keep enough on hand to meet the never-ending need!
 For babies and toddlers, make bone broth popsicles or add it to purees (including mashed potatoes).

 All recipes on this website may or may not be appropriate for you, depending on your medical needs and personal preferences.
 Consult with a registered dietitian or your physician if you need help determining the dietary pattern that may be best for you.

-- 2 lbs. turkey or chicken bones (907 grams; it's fine if a little meat is still attached)
+- 2 lbs. chicken, turkey, or beef bones (907 grams; it's fine if a little meat is still attached)

 - 12 cups water

 - 2 bay leaves